 Combine all the ingredients in a medium sized bowl and cream together until smooth.
 I used a pastry bag fitted with a large star tip to decorate these cupcakes.
 You may want to double the icing recipe just in case you find yourself dipping into the bowl with a spoon!

-*For those of you that want to learn to decorate your cupcakes with a little more flare, I will be teaching a cake decorating class at Cooks of Crocus Hill.
+For those of you that want to learn to decorate your cupcakes with a little more flare here is a post on piping icing roses.

 pottery by Kevin Caufield

 Irish Whiskey Devil’s Food – use 1/2 cup whiskey and 1/4 cup coffee in place of the coffee/rum called for in the recipe.

 Stout Devil’s Food – replace all of the coffee/rum with stout beer